callmepartario/f-100d-manual/src/RHAW/RHAW.md

 ## Built-In-Tests (BIT)

-The AN/APR-25 has a series of built-in-test to at any moment verify the equipment is functioning correctly.
-These tests check everything in the equipment with the exception of the antennas.
+The AN/APR-25 has a series of built-in-tests to verify at any momenet the equipment is functioning correctly.
+These tests check everything piece of equipment with the exception of the antennas.
+It does this by injecting signals into the pre-amplifiers.

 ### India Band

 Pressing and then releasing the I SAM button will begin the India Band test.
 The test starts with a short low PRF India signal and then high PRF signal for 3 seconds followed by a short low PRF India signal.
 For each part of the test the corresponding G SAM indication (HI or LO) should illuminate on the billboard.

-During the test a **flashing or solid X shape** made from dashed lines (and accompanying audio) should be displayed with all 4 arms of the X being equal length reaching at least to the third ring of the display as shown below.
+During the test a **flashing or solid X shape** made of dashed lines (and accompanying audio) should be displayed with all 4 arms of the X being equal length reaching at least to the third ring of the display as shown below.

 ![Picture of India Test](./img/i-bit.png)